yogesh-studypad/cocos-docs/tutorial/framework/html5/parkour-game-with-javascript-v3.0/chapter1/zh.md

     -p platform : The platform can be ios|mac|android|web.
     -s source   : Your project directory, if not specified the current directory will be used.
     -q          : Quiet mode, remove log messages.
-    -m mode     : Mode debug or relearnase, debug is default
+    -m mode     : Mode debug or release, debug is default
     --source-map: General source-map file.
 (Web platform only)
     ```